- The facilitator starts the activity by asking participants to sit in groups. The groups should be formed by people working in the same team.

 - The facilitator asks participants to choose the musical instrument that best describes their team members.
 Participants must choose one instrument for each team member.

-- The facilitator asks participants to, in groups, share their choices and explain why they chose each specific instrument for each team member.
+- The facilitator asks participants to, in groups, share their choices in group, and explain why they chose each specific instrument for each team member.

-- The facilitator must have an active role in the beginning of the activity, by introducing its goal and rules.
+- The facilitator must have an active role at the beginning of the activity, by introducing its goal and rules.

-- If participants show difficulty identifying musical instruments, the facilitator should provide examples (e.g. drum, bell, violin, flute, piano, cello, guitar, harp, harmonica, trumpet).
+- If participants find it difficult to think of musical instruments, the facilitator should provide examples (e.g. drum, bell, violin, flute, piano, cello, guitar, harp, harmonica, trumpet).